 Best Candidates for IPL

-• Light to medium skin tones (Fitzpatrick I-IV)
+• Light to medium skin tones (Fitzpatrick I-III only)

 Professional vs At-Home IPL